topsmsau/topsms_plugin/README.txt

 * ACMA-compliant sender IDs and privacy protocols.
 * GDPR-compliant with explicit consent management.
 * Lightweight design with minimal impact on site performance.
+* Built using modern React and REST API architecture for smooth user experience.
+* Asynchronous processing for sending and managing large campaigns.
+* Contacts database synchronization with WooCommerce customer records.

 ### Regulatory Compliance